ThatRobin/apoli-bolt-docs/docs/block_action_types/set_block.md

 ---
-title: Add Block (Block Action Type)
+title: Set Block (Block Action Type)
 date: 2024-08-25
 ---

-# Add Block
+# Set Block

 [Block Action Type](../block_action_types.md)

-Adds a block at the specified action position.
-Adding means setting the block at the position, offset by the direction of the action.
+Overwrites the block at the targeted position with the default state of another one.

-Method Name: `.add_block()`
+Method Name: `.set_block()`

 ### Arguments